mplattu/thermostat/README.md

    list of strings
  * `THERMOSTAT_FMI_URL` URL to the [FMI WFS API](https://en.ilmatieteenlaitos.fi/open-data-manual-fmi-wfs-services)
    (e.g. [this](http://opendata.fmi.fi/wfs?service=WFS&version=2.0.0&request=getFeature&storedquery_id=fmi::forecast::hirlam::surface::point::multipointcoverage&place=raseborg&parameters=Temperature) - check the nearest municipality and edit parameter `place=xxx`).
 Type: string
- * `THERMOSTAT_FORCE_ON` If contains a value (e.g. `yes`) the relay is forced ON/closed to turn the heating on regardless of the temperatures.
-Type: string
- * `THERMOSTAT_FORCE_OFF` If contains a value (e.g. `yes`) the relay is forced OFF/open to turn the heating off regardless of the temperatures.
-Type: string
  * `THERMOSTAT_TEMP_DIFF` The desired temperature difference between outdoor and indoor temperatures.
 A positive value sets indoor temperature higher than the outdoor temperature.
 Type: integer